awesomephant/sian-website/recipes/tomato-aspic.md

     - salt and pepper
 ---

-Pour a quarter of a cup of cold water into a saucepan.
+pour a 1/4 of a cup of cold water into a saucepan.

-Empty 2 whole sachets of agar-agar (I use Waitroses’ own) over the cold water.
+empty 2 x sachets of agar-agar over the cold water.

-Let the contents stand for 5 minutes.
+let the contents of the pan stand for 5 minutes.

-Add a quarter of a cup of boiling water to the saucepan and whisk.

-Add 4 cups of tomato juice.

-Add 1 finely finely finely chopped white onion.
-I use a mandolin.

-Add salt and pepper (to your own taste).
+add a 1/4 of a cup of boiling water to the saucepan and whisk + add 4 x cups of tomato juice + add  1 x finely finely finely chopped white onion + add salt and pepper (to your own taste).

-Bring to the boil, and keep at a high heat for 15 minutes.
+bring to the boil + keep at a high heat for 15 minutes.

-Pour into mould and refrigerate.
+pour into mould and refrigerate.

-(Agar-agar sets super fast - it will be ready to eat in just a few hours.
-However, if you’re expecting guests I would prepare the night before.)